-Kian Angelo Lorella is a 14-year-old 3rd year high school student of St. Louise de Marillac School of Miag-ao.
-He is assigned as one of the 3D artist in the Diorama Project.
+Kian Angelo Lorella is a 14-year-old, 3rd Year high school student of St. Louise de Marillac School of Miag-ao.
+He is assigned as one of the 3D artists in the Diorama Project.
 A fast learner, Kian Angelo only learned 3D designing last June of this year when he was offered the job while waiting for his school to re-open.
 He developed his skills through video tutorials and was inspired by the works of Juan Miguel Trivino, the 3D artist for the project.
 Kian dreams of becoming a pilot someday.

 JACOB ADRIAN LORELLA

 Jacob Adrian Lorella is a 3rd-year College student taking up B.S.
 Pharmacy at Central Philippine University as his pre-medical course in pursuing his dreams of becoming a doctor.
 As the COVID-19 pandemic is still a concern for in-person classes, he works to manage the 3D Printing Laboratory.
 Jacob has always been interested in computers and he learned 3D printing online through video tutorials since 2016.
 He is in charge of the operation of the four (4) more advanced 3D printers for this diorama project.

 EMILIO ANDRES SANCHEZ

 Manager, Miniature Art Team